 By the close of trading on April 30, the price of crude oil (CL=F) sank to $19.04 per barrel, well below the March 31 price of $20.35 per barrel.
 Reeling oil values sent prices at the pump spiraling downward.
 The national average retail regular gasoline price was $1.773 per gallon on April 27, down from the March 30 selling price of $2.005 and $1.114 less than a year ago.
 The price of gold rose by the end of April, climbing to $1,691.00 by close of business on the 30th, up from its $1,591.20 price at the end of March.

-||As of September 30
+||As of April 30

 Chart reflects price changes, not total return.
 Because it does not include dividends or splits, it should not be used to benchmark performance of specific investments.

-- Consumer confidence: The Conference Board Consumer Confidence Index® registered 125.5 in December, down from 126.8 in November.
-The Present Situation Index—based on consumers' assessment of current business and labor market conditions — increased from 166.6 to 170.0.
-The Expectations Index — based on consumers' short-term outlook for income, business, and labor market conditions — decreased from November's 100.3 to 97.4 in December.
+- Consumer confidence: The Conference Board Consumer Confidence Index® deteriorated further in April following a sharp decline in March.
+The index fell from 120.0 in March to 86.9 in April.
+The Present Situation Index—based on consumers' assessment of current business and labor market conditions-plunged 90.4 points, falling to 76.4.
+However, the Expectations Index, which is based on consumers' short-term outlook for income, business, and labor market conditions, improved from 86.8 in March to 93.8 in April.

 While April was a solid month for stocks, the economy has slowed dramatically.
 As more data is revealed, the news on the economic front is expected to continue to show the negative impact of COVID-19.
 Jobs, manufacturing, and government spending are sectors expected to be hit hardest.